vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Use the methods mentioned in :ref:`spawning-a-tty-shell`

-Once bash is running in the PTY, background the shell with Ctrl-Z

-While the shell is in the background, now examine the current terminal and STTY info so we can force the connected shell to match it
+Once bash is running in the PTY, background the shell with Ctrl-Z While the shell is in the background, examine the current terminal and STTY info so we can force the connected shell to match it

 ::